crowdbotics/modules/modules/react-native/social-login/README.md

 # Social Login - Frontend Module

 This is React Native code for social login feature.
-FOr this feature to be fully functional, you will need to install and configure Social Login - Backend module.
+For this feature to be fully functional, you will need to install and configure Social Login - Backend module.

 ## Initial Setup